Troubled to see somebody drooling over China and being dismissive about India: Jaishankar attacks Rahul Gandhi | Politics

 Referring to comments made at the conclave by US-based author Michael Pillsbury, the minister said ''When Panda huggers tried to be China hawks, it does not fly.''
 In his remarks, Pillsbury had referred to some ''Panda huggers'' in the US.

 ''I also, like many others, followed some of what Rahul Gandhi said when he was in the UK.
 Obviously a lot of it is politics.
 I am putting that aside.
-There is a discount when it comes to politics,'' he said replying to a question.
+There is a discount when it comes to politics,'' the minister said replying to a question.

 ''I am troubled as a citizen of India when I see somebody drooling over China and being dismissive about India.
 And I would give you examples.
 He puts his description suo motu of China in that Cambridge talk,'' Jaishankar said.